The fallout from Larry Nassar's sexual abuse is just beginning

 The NCAA, too, is looking into Michigan State's handling of allegations against Nassar.

-The collegiate athletics governing body said Wednesday it wants to see if the university violated any NCAA rules.
+The collegiate athletics governing body said Wednesday it wants to see whether the university violated any NCAA rules.

 US Olympic Committee wants an investigation ...